Eden on sex offenders, “We must take a stand”

 Tomorrow (15 March) the Savannah MLA together with Bodden Town West MLA Chris Saunders will be taking a motion to the LA.

-It aims to increase the minimum sentence for sexual offences against girls.
+It aims to increase the minimum sentence for sexual offences against children.
 The motion calls for 10 years in prison for crimes against girls 12 to 15 years old and 15 years for offences against girls under 12.

 “I think it is time we put our foot down to discourage these would-be sexual predators of troubling these innocent, wonderful, beautiful children causing them to have major problems down the road with their mentality,” Mr. Eden said.

-Note: Editor’s note: Even though the sentences are worded to state girls they are also applicable to cases in involving boys.
-This is as per the Penal Code (2017) Revision.